 Most recently, she appeared in The Big Wedding (2013), alongside Robert De Niro and Diane Keaton, the drama Jackie & Ryan (2014), the series State of Affairs (2014-15), the comedy Home Sweet Hell (2015) with Patrick Wilson, and the dramedy Jenny's Wedding (2015) with Tom Wilkinson.

-Her latest projects include the drama series Doubt (2017) and the thriller Unforgettable (2017) with Rosario Dawson and animated comedy The Nut Job 2: Nutty By Nature (2017).
+Her latest projects include the drama series Doubt (2017), the thriller Unforgettable (2017) with Rosario Dawson and animated comedy The Nut Job 2: Nutty By Nature (2017).

 Heigl married singer Josh Kelley in 2007 and in 2009, they adopted a baby girl from Korea.